A sustainable business

 People from all levels of the organisation are represented on our Works Council.
 Independently-assessed surveys show healthy levels of engagement among employees.
 We have been recognised as one of the top places to work in the UK – most recently in The Sunday Times Top 25 Best Companies to Work For 2020.

 Our people also engage with the communities we serve.
 Activities range from volunteering for beach clean-ups to fundraising events.
-Together we raised more than £250,000 for our national charity partner Macmillan Cancer Support over five years.
+Together, we have raised £0.5 million for our national charity partner Macmillan Cancer Support to date.

 We are committed to shaping a sustainable environment, raising awareness of environmental issues and sharing what we know.
 We provide tools and resources for teachers, schools and parents to help bring environmental learning to life, and host tours in our visitor and education centres across the country where groups can come to learn about the journey of waste.